KohsukeIde/alpha-NeuS/README.md

 # alpha-NeuS

-code and data for alpha-neus(nips2024)
+Code and data for alpha-neus(nips2024)